kal40/pokedex/README.md

 ## Future improvements

-- Extended the information appears on the modal by adding the proper pokemon object keys to the `loadMoreDetails` function and then adding the same key's value to the `modalBody.innerHtml`.
+- Extend the information appears on the modal by adding the proper pokemon object keys to the `loadMoreDetails` function and then adding the same key's value to the `modalBody.innerHtml`.
 - Load all pokemon names to allow search among all of them, not just among the onces that have already been loaded on the page.